-He holds an A.B. in Economics and Government from Dartmouth.
-College and an MBA with emphasis in Accounting and Finance from the University of Chicago Booth School of Business where he was also a member of the Director's Consortium.
+Background: Byron currently serves on multiple boards in advisory and leadership capacities including Mortgage Bankers Association and National Association of Real Estate Investment Trusts ("NAREIT") Advisory Board of Governors representing the industry on a national level.
+He also serves on the board of the Salzburg Global Seminar where he has served as the Chair of the Investment Committee and the Chair of the Finance Committee.
+He received an A.B. in Economics and Government from Dartmouth College and a MBA with emphasis in Accounting and Finance from the University of Chicago Booth School of Business, where he was also a member of the Director's Consortium.